 However, for the purpose of general identification for a less technical Q&A, it is suitable to note that the 13-Inch Retina Display MacBook Pro models have no name on the display bezel (and instead are identified as "MacBook Pro" only on the bottom), the 13-Inch "regular" MacBook Pro models have "MacBook Pro" on the display bezel (and have an internal optical drive on the right hand side), and the 13-Inch MacBook Air models likewise all have "MacBook Air" on the display bezel.

 However, if you are trying to buy one of these models on the used market, more specific identification details can be quite necessary.

-EveryMac.com's Ultimate Mac Lookup feature -- as well as the EveryMac app -- can identify exact systems using the Model Number, EMC Number, and Model Identifier mentioned above as well as the last three or four characters of the Serial Number.
+EveryMac.com's Ultimate Mac Lookup feature -- as well as the EveryMac app -- can identify exact systems using the Model Number, EMC Number, and Model Identifier mentioned above as well as the Serial Number.